 How to remove Search Marquis from Mac and restore your browsers

 Cleaning the compromised computer of the malicious code might be a great challenge.
-Today, I’ll show you how to remove Search Marquis from Mac and protect your device from future attacks.
+Today, we’ll show you how to remove Search Marquis from Mac and protect your device from future attacks.

 |Category||Browser hijacker, adware, PUP|